Q1712/mobiled/README.md

 so that events can be assioated with a person or a company (e.g. display a name instead of a nummber for an incomming call) and so that it can be synced with other devices or just other applications (e.g. inporting contacts from thunderbird, exporting contacts to pidgin, a.s.o.)

+## utils

+### mobilectr
+a comand-line interface to perform all actions the deamon is capebal off

+### X utils
+varios utils for X, including:

+- a status-icon dockable application.
+- a diling pad
+- contact browser
+- contact editor
+- event browser (by cathegory e.g. call-history)

+### importer/exporter
+at least one importer/exporter as an example canidates are:

+- vcard import/export
+- ical import/export

+### sync with other applications
+at least one importer/exporter as an example canidates are:

+- pidgin: import messages as events, buddies as contacts, extend existing buddies with additional information (e.g. phone nummber)
+- thunderbird: emails as events, sync thunderbird- and mobiled- contacts

 # Future goals
 anything is posible, here are a few ideas